onexincom/laravel-docs-markdown/README.md

 # laravel-docs-markdown

-The latest version of the Laravel manual written using markdown.
+The latest version of the Laravel Guide written using markdown.
 This is unofficially organized.
 You may need to check the official documentation. https://github.com/laravel/docs

 # Who am? 😘